How to Read Aurora Forecast in an Easy Way!

 Picture the solar wind as a river flowing from the sun.
 Sometimes it's a gentle stream, sometimes it's raging rapids.
 The faster it flows, the more energy it delivers to create spectacular auroras.

-😎 TLDR: The faster it gets the stronger aurora you will see.
+😎 TLDR: The faster (higher numbers) it gets the stronger aurora you will see.

 Cloud Coverage (worst enemies)